Fast differentiation of hyperbolic chaos: A 21-dimensional numerical example

-In order to get the standard deviation within $5\times 10^{-3}$, the number of sample trajectories required is about $3\times 10^{15}$.
-Hence, the total number of steps computed is about $3\times 10^{16}$, where each step contains one application of $f$ and one step of first order tangent equation.
-In comparison, as shown in figure~\ref{f:change A}, the same setting requires running the fast linear response for $10^4$ steps, where each step contains one application of $f$, 4 first order tangent, and 2 second order tangent equations.
-Say the cost per step is 3 times of that of original linear response, then, overall, fast linear response is about $10^{12}$ times faster than algorithms using the original linear response formula. }
+In order to bring the standard deviation below $7\times 10^{-3}$, the number of sample orbits required is about $4.5\times 10^{11}$.
+Hence, the total number of steps computed is about $4.5\times 10^{12}$, where each step contains one application of $f$ and one step of the first order tangent equation.
+In comparison, as shown in figure~\ref{f:change A}, the same setting requires running the fast response for $2\times 10^5$ steps, where each step contains one application of $f$, about 30 first and second order tangent equations.
+Say that the cost per step is 6 times the path-perturbation algorithms, then, overall, the fast response is about $10^{6}$ times faster.

+Our example is also difficult for divergence or transfer operator algorithms, where SRB measures are approximated on a basis.
+Since the attractor has 20 dimensions, even with adaptive meshing, and each dimension has only 10 elements, the entire attractor needs about $10^{20}$ basis elements.
+Assuming that each element only needs one float number to store, it would cost $10^{10}$ GB only to store the elements.

+Our example is also difficult for previous blended algorithms.
+For the default $\gamma$, the shadowing contribution is about 0.4, and the unstable contribution is about 0.2.
+Algorithms that use approximations of the unstable contribution, such as nonintrusive shadowing and blended response, have a large error.
+Also note that if we did not use a small coefficient in the unstable part of $\Phi$, then the unstable contribution takes the largest portion: this is predicted in \cite{Ruesha} for cases where $u/M$ is large.

-\ree{ Finally, we compare with finite difference, or some functional regression method, which are typically regarded as approximate methods.
-In figure~\ref{f:change parameter}, because $\rho(\Phi)$ computed from finite trajectories has oscillations, roughly speaking, in order to reveal the correct trend between $\rho(\Phi)$ and $\gamma$, it takes about 40 data points with different $\gamma$.
-Although it is hard to quantify the error in such regression method, which would require imposing a probability distribution on regression models; we can still roughly say that, overall, the fast linear response is a few times faster than finite difference.
-This is very encouraging, because in the most simple non-chaotic situations, computing the derivative function is typically a few times faster than finite difference: fast linear response recovers such cost in chaotic systems.
-This hints that the fast linear response could perhaps be close to the best possible efficiency, in terms of accurate algorithms for differentiating SRB measures on fractal attractors. }
+Finally, we compare with regression or surrogate-based methods.
+In figure~\ref{f:change parameter}, because $\rho(\Phi)$ computed from finite orbits has oscillations, revealing the correct trend between $\rho(\Phi)$ and $\gamma$ takes about 20 data points with different $\gamma$.
+Although it is hard to quantify the error in such regression methods, which would require a probability distribution on regression models; we can still roughly say that, overall, the fast response is a few times faster than regression methods.